Samsung/tizen-docs/docs/application/dotnet/get-started/hybrid-application.md

 You can create a hybrid application package by merging Web application and .NET application packages.
 You can merge using the CLI tool provided in Tizen Studio.

 > [!NOTE]
-> Currently, only command-line interface is provided for .NET and Web hybrid application package.
+> Currently, only command-line interface is provided for .NET and web hybrid application package.
-> Hybrid application is not supported in TV profile officially.
+> Hybrid application is not supported in the TV profile officially.

 **Figure: Create .NET and Web Hybrid Application Package**